jossemarGT/resume/RESUME.md

 ### Mar.
 2015 - Currently
 | **Xoom a Paypal Service**
 | *Software Engineer 3, Infrastructure Tooling*
-| Started as node.js developer, after initiate the docker migration for backend applications relocated to Infrastructure Tooling team, where the main goal is to automate the software delivery pipeline for a polyglot ecosystem with Java, Ruby, node.js and Go based applications.
+| Starting as node.js developer, but quickly involved in the engineering exodus called "the docker migration + CI" due my constant interest in this area I got promoted as Infrastructure Tooling engineer, where the main goal is to automate the software delivery pipeline for a polyglot ecosystem with Java, Ruby, node.js and Go based applications in a hybrid cloud within kubernetes cluster.

 ### Jan.
 2015 - Mar.
 2015
 | **Centrikal**